 - There are no archaeological proves to support it.
 Even in written records, there is only one document – Porphyrogenet’s text from the 10th century.
 But in this case, we don’t even know where do Slavs originate, as historians claim that even in northern Europe Slavs appear around the same time.

-- If Bulgars arrived in the 7th century in Balkans and became Slavicized, how big was that migration of the 6th century?
+- If Bulgars arrived in the 7th century in the Balkans and became Slavicized, how big was that migration of the 6th century?
 It had to be big enough to completely erase all of the local languages over a course of just 100 years!

 - And finally, if Slavs indeed migrated from northern Europe, they would have first had to go through the territory of the bloodthirsty Huns, who just settled there 100 years earlier.
 We are talking about a huge Slavic population, big enough to settle not only Bulgaria but also Serbia, Croatia, Slovenia, Montenegro, Bosnia, and Macedonia… women and children included.
 And these Huns would just kindly observe as these endless caravans cross their territory?

-However, if Slavs were already present in Balkans, then the decision of Rome to settle Huns there becomes quite logical.
+However, if Slavs were already present in the Balkans, then the decision of Rome to settle Huns there becomes quite logical.
 The point would be to create a buffer state that separates Slavs and reduces their influence and threat.
 The same trick that was used in Romania, some centuries earlier.
 And it worked like a charm.
 But a huge list of Slavic loanwords and toponyms still exists in both countries.

-Obviously, the Slavic migration to Balkans is a myth.
+Obviously, the Slavic migration to the Balkans is a myth.
 In part 3 we will have a deeper look at the Balkans and its ancient tribes.
-We will see that even before Romans, Iranian, Turkic and Slavic tribes were sharing this territory.
+We will see that even before Romans, Iranian, Turkic, and Slavic tribes were sharing this territory.
 The picture was not much different than in the rest of Asia, all the way to the land of Hyperboreans – the Chinese.